Performing Minimal Adult Oral Sedation and Anxiolysis: The Complete 16-hour Training Program

 We suggest that you bring a jacket or sweater to help you adjust to the seemingly inevitable changes in meeting room temperature.

-A full refund will be issued if you cancel at least one week (five working days) before the program.
-If you cancel less than one week prior to the program, a $50 processing fee will be deducted from your refund.
+A full refund will be issued if you cancel at least one month (30ays) before the program.
+If you cancel less than one month prior to the program, a $695 processing fee will be deducted from your refund.
 For registrations charged to your credit card the refund will be credited to your account.
 No cash refunds will be issued on charged registrations.

 Directions, parking & hotel